-The Dakota College at Bottineau campus community is increasingly dependent upon electronic communication among faculty, staff and students.
-A student's campus-assigned e-mail address will be the only one recognized by the campus for official mailings.
-The liability for missing or not acting upon important information conveyed via email because of a failure to access a campus-assigned e-mail address rests with the student.
+Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
+A student's campus-assigned email address will be the only one recognized by the Campus for official mailings.
+The liability for missing or not acting upon important information conveyed via campus email rests with the student.
 Additionally, student must provide Trinity Health DMS faculty with a personal email address for communication while in the program.